Poland: Government and politics

-Poland is a unitary parliamentary republic and a representative democracy, with a president as the head of state.
+Poland is a unitary semi-presidential republic and a representative democracy, with a president as the head of state.
 The executive power is exercised further by the Council of Ministers and the prime minister who acts as the head of government.
-The council's individual members are selected by the prime minister, appointed by the president and approved by parliament.
+The council's individual members are selected by the prime minister, approved by parliament and sworn in by the president.
 The head of state is elected by popular vote for a five-year term.
-The current president is Andrzej Duda and the prime minister is Mateusz Morawiecki.
+The current president is Karol Nawrocki and the prime minister is Donald Tusk.

 Poland's legislative assembly is a bicameral parliament consisting of a 460-member lower house (Sejm) and a 100-member upper house (Senate).
 The Sejm is elected under proportional representation according to the d'Hondt method for vote-seat conversion.
 The Senate is elected under the first-past-the-post electoral system, with one senator being returned from each of the one hundred constituencies.
 The Senate has the right to amend or reject a statute passed by the Sejm, but the Sejm may override the Senate's decision with a majority vote.

 With the exception of ethnic minority parties, only candidates of political parties receiving at least 5% of the total national vote can enter the Sejm.
 Both the lower and upper houses of parliament in Poland are elected for a four-year term and each member of the Polish parliament is guaranteed parliamentary immunity.
 Under current legislation, a person must be 21 years of age or over to assume the position of deputy, 30 or over to become senator and 35 to run in a presidential election.

 Members of the Sejm and Senate jointly form the National Assembly of the Republic of Poland.
-The National Assembly, headed by the Sejm Marshal, is formed on three occasions – when a new president takes the oath of office; when an indictment against the president is brought to the State Tribunal; and in case a president's permanent incapacity to exercise his duties due to the state of his health is declared.
+The National Assembly, headed by the marshal of the Sejm, or marshal of the Senate in their absence, is formed on three occasions – when a new president takes the oath of office; when an indictment against the president is brought to the State Tribunal; and in case a president's permanent incapacity to exercise his duties due to the state of his health is declared.

+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Poland performs in the mid-range on overall democratic measures, with particular weaknesses in civic engagement and judicial independence.